Metropolitan Building Act 1855

-The Metropolitan Building Act 1855 was an Act of the Parliament of the United Kingdom, concerning standards for buildings within the London "Metropolis", which was separately defined as part of the Metropolis Management Act 1855 passed in the same year.
+The Metropolitan Building Act 1855 (18 & 19 Vict. c.
+122) was an act of the Parliament of the United Kingdom, concerning standards for buildings within the London "Metropolis", which was separately defined as part of the Metropolis Management Act 1855 (18 & 19 Vict. c.
+120) passed in the same year.
 The act was used to regulate the construction, alteration, and safety of buildings within the city, and is the precursor of modern building regulations.

-Contents
+Provisions

 Part I contains which buildings are in scope (which includes all new buildings and alterations to buildings), and sets out rules for the structure and thickness of walls, roofs, chimneys, stairs, and particulars for party walls.
 It goes on to set a structure for district surveyors, including granting them powers to inspect and enforce the rules.